Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geopandas.md

 point
 ```

 As we see here, Jupyter notebook is able to display the shape of the `point` directly on the screen when we call it.
 The point object here is represented as it has been defined in the *Simple Features Access Specification*.
-Under the hood `shapely` actually uses a C++ library called GEOS [^GEOS] to construct the geometries, which is one of the standard libraries behind various Geographic Information Systems, such as QGIS [^QGIS].
+Under the hood `shapely` actually uses a C++ library called [GEOS](https://trac.osgeo.org/geos) [^GEOS] to construct the geometries, which is one of the standard libraries behind various Geographic Information Systems, such as [PostGIS](https://postgis.net/) [^PostGIS] or [QGIS](http://www.qgis.org/en/site/) [^QGIS].
 We can use the print statement to get the coordinate information of these objects in WKT format:

 ```python jupyter={"outputs_hidden": false}
 print(point)